 E HDL cholesterol of 55 mg/dL

 A 44-year-old woman dies as a consequence of a "stroke".
 At autopsy, she is found to have a large right basal ganglia hemorrhage.
 She has an enlarged 550 gm heart with predominantly left ventricular hypertrophy.
 Her kidneys are small, about 80 gm each, with cortical scarring, and microscopically they demonstrate small renal arterioles that have luminal narrowing from concentric intimal thickening.
-Which of the following is the most likely diagnosis?
+Which of the following is the most likely condition associated with her findings?

 D Malignant hypertension